-Atezolizumab (Tecentriq) is available on the NHS.
-It is a possible treatment for locally advanced or metastatic urothelial carcinoma in adults if:
+Atezolizumab (Tecentriq) is available through the Cancer Drugs Fund as a possible treatment for locally advanced or metastatic urothelial carcinoma in adults if:

 - cisplatin-based chemotherapy isn’t suitable.

 More evidence on atezolizumab is being collected, until December 2020.
 After this NICE will decide whether or not to recommend atezolizumab for use on the NHS and update the guidance.
 It will be available through the Cancer Drugs Fund until then.

 If you are not eligible for atezolizumab but are already taking it, you should be able to continue until you and your doctor decide when best to stop.

 Is this treatment right for me?

 Your healthcare professionals should give you clear information, talk with you about your options and listen carefully to your views and concerns.
 Your family can be involved too, if you wish.
 Read more about making decisions about your care.

 - How well does it work compared with other treatments?

 - What are the risks or side effects?
 How likely are they?